Profit and Loss Bar Example

 Now that you’ve discovered the key metrics listed above, you are ready to analyze them to understand your gross profit and net profit/loss.

-- Gross Profit – determined by subtracting the total cost of goods sold from the total revenue.
+Gross Profit is determined by subtracting the total cost of goods sold from the total revenue.
 Once you have figured out what your gross profit is, you will better understand how efficiently your business is in producing your goods and services.

 Download the guide below and input these key metrics and you will be on your way to analyzing your Profit and Loss Statement.
 It’s as simple as that!